-This content has been developed to support staff employed in Victorian early childhood services to take action if they suspect, or are witness to any form of child abuse.
+This content has been developed to support staff employed in early childhood services in Victoria to take action if they suspect, or are witness to any form of child abuse.

-This includes all staff within any service providing education and care on a regular basis to children under the age of 13 years, approved and licensed services, Maternal Child Health Services, Early Childhood Intervention Services, Supported Playgroups and Supported Parenting Programs, and staff working in Outside School Hours Care (OSHC).
-Separate guidance exists for school staff within Victorian Schools.
+This includes all staff within any service providing education and care to children under the age of 13 years including in Outside School Hours Care (OSHC), as well as those working in children's services providing occasional care and limited hours care.
+It also includes Maternal Child Health Services, Early Childhood Intervention Services and Supported Playgroups.
+There is separate guidance for school staff within Victorian Schools.

 As a staff member within an early childhood service, you play a vital role in protecting children from abuse by responding to and reporting any incidents, disclosures or suspicions.
 You are often best placed to identify signs and behaviours that may indicate that a child has been subject to abuse, or that a community member, staff member, contractor or volunteer may be a perpetrator of abuse.